 - Wisdom of Sequencing: for Practice & Teaching

 - Use of Props, Injury Prevention & Safety

 - Experiential & Subtle Anatomy

 - Eight Limbs of Yoga

 - Craft of Teaching: Observation, Conscious Assists & Practice Teaching

 - Business of Teaching

 Our additional teaching faculty includes guest teachers in most of our weekend schedules.
 These teachers offer our students an expert view of yoga philosophy, yogic life style choices, and experiential anatomy.

 WHAT SETS THIS TRAINING APART FROM OTHER YOGA TEACHER TRAINING PROGRAMS?

-The VajraPani Faculty has over 150 years of combined experience in the fields of Yoga, Meditation and Anatomy.
-With attention to the potential role that we each play in creating positive change, the VajraPani Yoga Teacher Training balances precision in practice technique with an emphasis on the foundation precepts of yoga, teaching skillfully from one’s own authentic integration of yoga as a tool, as well as a way of being.
-As a participant in this integrated training you will come away with a clear insight and deep appreciation for the Eight-Limbs of Yoga as a life practice.
+Our Faculty has over 100 years combined of experience in the fields of Yoga, Meditation and Anatomy.
+With attention to the potential role that we each play in creating positive change, the Shasta Yoga Teacher Training balances personal practice technique with an emphasis on the foundation precepts of yoga, and teaching skillfully from one’s own authentic integration of yoga as a tool, as well as a way of being.
+As a participant in this integrated training you will come away with a clear insight and deep appreciation for the Eight-Limbs of Yoga as a life path.
 Testimonials.